umee-network/umee/docs/architecture/ADR-005-liquidation.md

     // collateral denomination, borrowed value, and collateral value liquidationIncentive, closeFactor := GetLiquidationParameters(rewardDenom, borrowValue, collateralValue)
 ```

-The liquidation incentive is a collateral bonus received when a liquidator repays a borrowed position
-(e.g. incentive=`0.2` means liquidator receives 20% extra of the liquidated collateral).

 The close factor is the maximum portion of a borrow position eligible for liquidation in a single liquidation event.